Skip to main content

 This award highlights the accomplishments of a meritorious mid-career scholar.
 The award is open to tenured and non-tenure track faculty or directors with at least seven years of service.

-Associate Professor, School of Social Work
+Associate Professor, MSW Program Director, & Chair of the Sociology and Social Work Department

 Emerging Scholar Award